VesperQuartz/aelf-bounty/README.md

 ### How Data is being Grounded for the Web App

 The Data that is used for grounding the model is gotton from [Aelf Documentation](https://github.com/AElfProject/aelf-docs/tree/develop/docs).
 The data is then indexed using Vertex AI Search.
 The indexed data is then used to train the model.
 After training is complete we can now use it in code like.
+This way the data store is always being used to provide users with the most accurate information.

 ```typescript
 tools: [